mandelbro/graphiti-memory/docs/PYPI_SETUP.md

 2. **Go to your PyPI account settings**: https://pypi.org/manage/account/
 3. **Navigate to "Trusted publishers"** section
 4. **Add a new trusted publisher** with these details:
-   - **Repository owner**: `getzep` (or your GitHub username/org)
+   - **Repository owner**: `mandelbro` (or your GitHub username/org)
    - **Repository name**: `graphiti-memory` (or your repo name)
    - **Workflow name**: `ci-cd.yml`
    - **Environment name**: `pypi`

 #### For Existing Packages

-1. Go to your project page on PyPI: https://pypi.org/project/graphiti-mcp-server/
+1. Go to your project page on PyPI: https://pypi.org/project/montesmakes.graphiti-memory/
 2. Go to **Settings** → **Trusted Publishers**
 3. **Add a trusted publisher** with the same details as above